What Is Promotion in Business and How Does It Differ from Advertising?

 Business promotion is communicating with the public in an attempt to influence them toward buying your products and/or services.
-You might communicate in person through direct selling or in a retail store, via the internet through a website or social media platform, electronically through email or text messaging (SMS marketing), just to name a few of the more popular business communication channels, but it's the intention to influence the consumer that defines promotion and sets it apart from other communication with customers and/or clients.
+Generally we promote our businesses, our products, and our services by trying to bring them to the forefront of our target audience's attention in the hope that they will act as we want them to (i.e. see our product; want to buy our product).
+You might promote your business, product or service in person through direct selling or in a retail store, via the internet through a website or social media platform, electronically through email or text messaging (SMS marketing), just to name a few of the more popular business communication channels, but it's the intention to influence the consumer that defines promotion and sets it apart from other communication with customers and/or clients.

 The words promotion and advertising are often used interchangeably, but they're not the same thing.